-Ensuring population and environmental sustainability is key to how wild fur is harvested.
-The system of checks and balances operates at local, state, regional and provincial levels of government and also through far-reaching international agreements.
+The new Wild Fur Certification Protocol helps to ensure that population and environmental sustainability is key to how wild fur is harvested.
+It complements the system of checks and balances that operate at local, state, regional, and provincial levels and far-reaching international agreements.

-As a result of the different reasons for trapping, 100 percent of the wild fur harvest from North America is part of government wildlife management programs.
-These programs are controlled by government, whether by species, by seasons, or by quotas, to name a few.
-Anything that is harvested outside of government wildlife management programs would be illegal and not be permitted to be sold through the two auction houses in North America, both of which are located in Canada.
+As a result of the different reasons for trapping, 100 percent of the wild fur harvest from North America is part of government wildlife management programmes.
+These programmes are controlled by government, whether by species, by seasons, or by quotas, to name a few.
+Anything that is harvested outside of government wildlife management programmes would be illegal and not be permitted to be sold through the auction process.

 The Agreement on International Humane Trapping Standards (AIHTS), which is a trilateral agreement between Canada, the EU and Russia, along with the parallel agreement between the EU and US, ensures that animal welfare is paramount in the wild fur harvest.
 Canada and the US both comply with the terms of the aforementioned international agreements and meetings.

 The relevant government must also monitor harvests to sustain healthy population levels in balance with habitats.
 The absence of this trade would trigger dramatic increases in the populations of pelt-bearing species, posing a potential nuisance in some areas.